 How to Use a Demat Account Online in India

-Rajesh has been a stock market investor since trading used to take place in the form of physical transfer of share certificates.
+Rajesh has been investing in the stock market since the transfer of ownership certificates took place physically.
 But due to the change in SEBI's (Securities Exchange Board of India) trading norms, he has to open a Demat account and get his shares dematerialized.
-Rajesh opened two Demat accounts with two different Depository participants (DP), segregating his investment portfolios.
 Since he was used to dealing in shares in the physical form, he is curious about how to use a Demat account.
-Let's understand -
+Let's understand.

 Important terms related to Demat account: